heiner/heiner.github.com/_drafts/random-samples.md

 contemporary computer it will be a double aka `float64`), collisions are possible and due to the birthday paradox are actually somewhat more likely than intuitively expected.
-If our streamed elements are not comparible, this will make the above algorithm crash at runtime -- and even if they are, uniformity will be violated.
-The only real solution to this I can see is to modify the comparision to have random tie breaks which breaks the deterministic runtime behavor and is not pleasant to implement.
+If our streamed elements are not comparable, this will make the above algorithm crash at runtime -- and even if they are, uniformity will be violated.
+The only real solution to this I can see is to modify the comparison to have random tie breaks which breaks the deterministic runtime behavior and is not pleasant to implement.

 #### Quickselect